Reviewing the Role of the Efferent Vestibular System in Motor and Vestibular Circuits

 The position of efferent vestibular neurons within their final brainstem nuclei is remarkably conserved across species.
 This conservation of both system and anatomical localization hints toward a common function of this circuit.
 However, there appears to be three main phylogenetic modifications of the EVN as we transition from non-mammalian to mammalian vertebrates (summarized in Figure 1).

 Figure 1.
 Anatomy and morphology of the EVS across vertebrates.
-Studies that directly investigated EVS anatomy and morphology were separated under the following categories—cell body clustering, innervation pattern, and dendritic arborization.
+Studies that directly investigated EVS anatomy and morphology were separated under the following categories-cell body clustering, innervation pattern, and dendritic arborization.
 Studies that assessed more than one category are mentioned in each respective category they investigated.
 Where more than one cell body cluster was observed, the number of clusters is labeled and depicted with the respective number of blue pictorial clusters.
-Uni- and bi-lateral projections are also labeled and depicted with pink lines from a coronal brainstem schematic out toward the inner ear (drawings not to scale).
+Asterisk next to Lysakowski and Singer (2000) denotes one cluster likely projecting to middle ear instead of peripheral vestibular labyrinth.
+Uni- and bilateral projections are also labeled and depicted with pink lines from a coronal brainstem schematic out towards the inner ear (drawings not to scale).
 Only one bilateral projection is drawn for Meredith and Roberts (1987) eel as they denoted it as a minor finding.
 Expansive green lines along the brainstem tegmentum denote widespread arborization of dendrites, and shorter green lines depict restricted arborization, as labeled.
-Non-mammalian species included all animals groups not classified as mammals.
+Nonmammalian species included all animals groups not classified as mammals.

 Cell Body Clustering

 In non-mammalian vertebrates efferent neurons are confined to a single cluster (Claas et al., 1981; Eden and Correia, 1981; Fritzsch, 1981; Strutz, 1981, 1982a; Strutz and Schmidt, 1982; Fritzsch and Crapon de Caprona, 1984; Pellegrini et al., 1985; Highstein and Baker, 1986; Meredith and Roberts, 1987; Barbas-Henry and Lohman, 1988; Fritzsch et al., 1989; Koyama et al., 1989; Birinyi et al., 2001).
 However, the mammalian EVS can possess multiple groups, dependent on species.
 Mouse and cat have only one cluster of EVN neurons, located near the facial nerve genu (Warr, 1975; Leijon and Magnusson, 2014; Mathews et al., 2015).
-Studies in chinchilla present a variable picture from a single EVN cluster (Lysakowski and Singer, 2000) to three anatomically distinct groups near the facial nerve, abducens nerve, and vestibular nuclei (Marco et al., 1993).
 In other mammalian studies, more than one cluster was observed with the major nucleus being referred to as group e (Goldberg and Fernàndez, 1980), located dorsal and/or ventral to the facial nerve (Shumilina et al., 1986; Perachio and Kevetter, 1989).
 Smaller clusters are scattered in the caudal pontine reticular nucleus and the medial reticular nucleus (Strutz, 1982a,b).
-Does the appearance of multiple EVN clusters hint at a different function for each group?
-It is possible that the major cluster shares a functional homology in non-mammalian vertebrates and mammals, and these smaller accessory clusters represent an evolutionary addition with a separate function.
-To our knowledge there have been no studies probing evolutionary development of these separate EVN clusters, nor whether they innervate different peripheral targets.
+Interestingly, in the chinchilla, three anatomically distinct groups near the facial nerve, abducens nerve, and vestibular nuclei were distinguished (Marco et al., 1993; Lysakowski and Singer, 2000), though the cluster ventral to the facial nerve likely reflects projections to the middle ear rather than the peripheral vestibular labyrinth (Lysakowski and Singer, 2000).

 Peripheral Innervation Pattern